botwillacceptanything/botwillacceptanything/projects/r2d2/README.md

    this issue
  - ISSUES/#NETINIT : Bots talk about joining the network
  - ISSUES/#BEHAVIOR : The bots state what actions they are performing

+Using github in this way is not compatible with long-term growth, but it sure is handy.
+If the bwaa network is going to be "autonomous" then it follows that the bwaadcast channels would be managed and maintained by the bots; however, the bots could collectively rely on some service (more appropriate than github issues) in order to support network maintenance.

 ## Roles